scailable/sclbl-integration-sdk/postprocessor-python-edgeimpulse-example/README.md

 ## (optionally) Remove other postprocessors for compilation

-Edit the `CMakelist.txt` to disable all but the external postprocessor
+Edit the `CMakelist.txt` to disable all but the external postprocessor.

 ```shell
 nano ../CMakeLists.txt